ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

       * chronic leg fatigue
       * "cut until you hate life"
 * bulk / mass / caloric surplus
-  * put on muscle while minimizing fat gain
+  * put on muscle while minimizing fat gain: target rate is to gain 1 lb / week
   * typically correlates with one or two rounds of
     * 2 basic hypertrophy cycles
     * 1 metabolite focus cycle